 What does lamb taste like?

-All cuts of lamb have an incomparable flavour, but not all of them are suitable for making the same dishes.
+All cuts of lamb have an incomparable flavor, but not all of them are suitable for making the same dishes.
 Each piece of lamb is suited to a specific type of preparation, and it is important to know the differences in order to get the most out of the dishes we prepare.
 Equally as important is knowing how lamb tastes before we begin cooking with it.

 Representative, lamb has a lot of unsaturated fatty acids and is known to be helpful for diets, so, based on this, many lamb restaurants promote it as a dietary food.